mikegleen/modes/doc/source/index.rst

 Each document contains some of the following statements.
 Statement names are case sensitive; all must be lower case.
 The lead statement in a document is the **cmd** statement, which controls the function of the document.
-Commands can be column-related or control command which determine which objects are processed.
+Commands can be column-related or control commands which determine which objects are processed.
 There is also a **global** command.

 When creating a CSV file, by default the first column is the serial number